 The Great Minds Together Tier 3.5 Programme is a specialist therapeutic intervention specifically delivered to prevent wrongful hospitalisation and unnecessary police intervention / wrongful criminalisation for young people with additional needs

 Great Minds Together are able to offer family members, carers and personal assistants of autistic children and adults a variety of group and individual sessions.
 These will focus on meeting the needs of autistic people and on signposting to local and national services.

 Our ethos encompasses providing individually tailored therapeutic intervention plans that are bespoke to the needs of the young people and their families and which are reviewed and updated on a regular basis, in partnership with our young people and families.

-Great Minds Together have recently been appointed by the NHS - Health Education England to deliver the first ever Autism Peer Education pilot programme.
+Great Minds Together & BILD were appointed by NHS - Health Education England to deliver the first ever Autism Peer Education pilot programme.
 As a result of the positive outcomes the Government allocated the first ever budget to develop a National Autism Peer Education delivery programme.